ashbeka/research-notes/gaps_towatch.md

 - [OPEN] Evaluation protocol breadth vs ChangeOS (multi-disaster global evaluation vs focused AOIs such as Japan + conflict regions, in line with master-phase scope) -> 6.
 - [OPEN] SSC role in master-phase (core representation layer vs future extension) in light of DS+U-Net-only variants in earlier drafts -> 5.1, 5.4, 6.
 - [OPEN] Sentinel-2 band subset and tile/patch size harmonization (10 vs 13 bands; 256×256 patches vs 512×512 tiles) across DS, land-use, and DS exporter configs -> 3, 4, B.1.
-- [OPEN] Simple DS evaluation on a candidate dataset (run a small DS-only experiment on one dataset such as MultiSenGE, OSCD, or xBD-S12 to understand dataset characteristics and validate DS behaviour before building the full pipeline) -> 4, 5.2, 6.
+- [DONE] Simple DS evaluation on a candidate dataset (realized as Phase 1 DS-only experiments on MultiSenGE + OSCD; see phases/phase1_report.md and ADR 0017; remaining work is to extend DS evaluation to additional AOIs/datasets and to downstream segmentation tasks) -> 4, 5.2, 6.
 - [OPEN] SSC narrative and justification (tighten a one-paragraph explanation of SSC's role as baseline/compression/pseudo-label source in light of senpai feedback and ensure consistency across proposal, digest, and matrix) -> 5.1, 6, 8.
 - [OPEN] Risk mitigations: optical-flow-based registration refinement, NDVI/NDWI-based domain-shift constraints, and DS-aware ROI cropping — decide which belong to core master implementation vs future extensions and how to evaluate compute vs false positives -> 4, 5, 8.
 - [OPEN] Supervised Siamese FCN baseline in DS experiments (decide whether to include a Siamese FCN change-detection baseline and, if so, define architecture, training config, and compute budget) -> 5.4, 6.